awsdocs/amazon-workmail-administration-guide/doc_source/data-protection.md

 To create the grants, Amazon WorkMail calls [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) on behalf of the user who created the organization\.
 Permission to create the grant comes from the key policy\.
 This policy allows account users to call `CreateGrant` on the CMK for the organization when Amazon WorkMail makes the request on an authorized user's behalf\.

 The key policy also allows the account root to revoke the grant on the AWS managed key\.
-However, if you revoke the grant, Amazon WorkMail cannot decrypt the encrypted data in your mailboxes\.
+However, if you revoke the grant, Amazon WorkMail can't decrypt the encrypted data in your mailboxes\.

 ### Amazon WorkMail encryption context<a name="workmail-encryption-context"></a>